 In order to obtain Swakara code of conduct membership, applicants must complete a detailed form and questionnaire relevant to a number of the key issues identified within the code of practice.

-In preparation for joining the FURMARK programme, the Swakara board is currently looking at increasing the amount of education and training for farmers.
-It is also looking closely at issues of countryside management and predator management to ensure they are wildlife-friendly.
+In preparation for joining the Furmark® programme, the Swakara board has increased the amount of education and training for farmers.
+It has also looked closely at issues of countryside management and predator management to ensure they are wildlife-friendly.

 In 2020, independent third party audits were conducted across a significant proportion of Swakara farms as a requirement of Furmark®.